nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/wrangle.md

 file.

 When you type `rownames(colData) == colnames(counts)` you should see
-many TRUE statments.
+many TRUE statements.
 If the answer if FALSE your data cannot be processed by downstream tools.

 ``` r